postmanlabs/labs-docs/_posts/01_postman/03_collections/2017-05-04-managing_collections.md

 ##### **Reorder requests**

 Within a collection or folder, you can reorder requests using drag and drop.
-The order of folders inside a collection, however, is alphabetical and cannot currently be changed.
+You can also reorder folders within a collection using drag and drop.

 ##### **Save responses**

 Requests can also store [sample responses](/docs/postman/sending_api_requests/responses) when saved in a collection.

+##### **Use examples**

+With [examples](/docs/postman/collections/examples), you can mock raw responses and save them to a collection.
+Then, you’ll be able to generate a mock endpoint for each of them using Postman’s [mock service](/docs/postman/mock_servers).

 ##### **Add scripts**